-Reinsurance payables represent amounts due to reinsurers arising from the application of reinsurance treaty obligations and are measured at fair value, taken as the carrying value at the balance sheet date, which is based upon reinsurance account statements.
+Reinsurance payables represent amounts due to reinsurers arising from the application of reinsurance treaty obligations and are measured under IFRS 17, taken as the carrying value at the balance sheet date, which is based upon reinsurance account statements.
 Reinsurance balances are settled in line with the underlying treaty settlement arrangements.
-During the year the company entered into a new annuity reinsurance arrangement with Monument Re.
+In 2021 the company entered into a new annuity reinsurance arrangement with Monument Re.
 The liability for assets withheld represents amounts ultimately due to Monument Re which have not yet been settled.
-This is because CA is holding a mixture of financial assets and a cash float on its balance sheet, which are ring-fenced and being held as collateral.
+This is because CA plc is holding a mixture of financial assets and a cash float on its balance sheet, which are ring-fenced and being held as collateral.
 This balance will reduce over time as the reinsured policies run off.